Concerts and Events at Langley

 Lauriston Chapel at Langley Estate

-After the concert, you can enjoy meeting the artists and other audience members during the refreshments served in the Langley Hall mansion.
+After the concert, you can enjoy meeting the performers and other audience members during the refreshments served in the Langley Hall mansion.

 Tickets available at